Tinkerforge/doc/source/Software/API_Bindings.rst

 * New Folder, choose name Tinkerforge
 * Right click on Tinkerforge
 * Add
-* Existing Item, choose all files from source/Tinkerforge/ folder of csharp bindings
+* Existing Item, choose all files from source/Tinkerforge/ folder of C# bindings

 Edit the MainPage.xaml to add a toggle button: